Semi-private tour (maximum of 6 guests)

-Jews have lived in Rome for over two thousand years.
+Jews have lived in Rome for over two thousand years, even predating the reign of Julius Caesar.
 This ancient and continuous presence has made the Roman Jewish community the oldest in the western world.

 It is impossible to talk about Rome without talking about Roman-Jewish culture.
-Jewish and Roman history are intertwined.
-On this tour you will discover just how and why this so.
+Jewish and Roman history are inexorably intertwined.
+On this two-hour Jewish Ghetto & Rome Synagogue tour you will discover just how and why this is.

-Walking through the streets of Europe’s oldest ghetto, history will come to life before your eyes, thanks to the stories and little-known facts collected by someone who has made the Roman Jewish experience his business!
+Walking through the streets of Europe’s oldest ghetto, history will come to life before your eyes, thanks to the stories and little-known facts collected by someone who has made the Roman Jewish experience his life’s work.

 Our ancestors first came into contact with Rome in 161 BC, when Judas Maccabeus ratified a treaty with the Roman Republic.
 Jewish presence in Rome was documented shortly afterwards, and over the subsequent two millennia we became integral members of the community,